 no way of telling how many strangers have access to your new home - especially

 if some spare keys were handed out by the previous owner/s.
-But if you're transferring to one of the properties by www.PointGreyNow.com, rest assured that these locks are changed as soon as a new owner moves in.
+But if you're transferring, make sure that these locks are changed as soon as a new owner moves in.
 If not, make sure to call a

 locksmith right away and get those locks changed.
 If some deadbolts are

 missing, have it installed for added security.
 This is one way of ensuring that

 only you and your family can access your new home.

 you’re the new owner of the house, notify utility companies to transfer